 Jeffrey Wilkens, PT, DPT, OCS

 Jeff is the clinic director of the Marquette Physical Therapy Clinic.
 Jeff manages our clinic and a patient caseload.
-Jeff teaches courses in the Marquette Physical Therapy program including Introduction to PT and he is a lab instructor for both Physiology of Activity and the Orthopedic courses.
+He graduated from the Marquette University Physical Therapy program, receiving his Master's degree in 1999.
+He received his transitional DPT from EIM in 2015.
+Jeff teaches courses in the Marquette Physical Therapy program including PT Evaluation, Tests and Measures.
 Jeff uses his expertise to treat a variety of injuries.
 He enjoys working with runners, leg injuries and shoulder patients.

 Susana Arciga, PT, OCS, CFMT

 Susana approaches treatment with a very hands-on style in exercise instruction, postural correction and education.
 She loves to empower her patients with exercise programs that are suitable and realistic, providing tools to help them self-manage when they are outside of physical therapy or done with treatment.
 Susana appreciates the variety of patients she sees and loves focusing on their individual goals.
 Susana is able to provide differing care based on patient needs.
 She is currently splitting her time between the Marquette University PT Clinic and Ignace.

 Albojay uses an all-inclusive treatment style by looking at the whole body as a system.
 Due to this interest, Albojay enjoys treating low back pain because of the multiple joint interactions.
 He loves being in the university environment and every day getting to meet another extraordinary person whether it’s faculty, students or someone from the Milwaukee community.
 He also has advanced training in trigger point dry needling.
 A quality that makes Albojay great at what he does is his ability to provide patients with a detailed explanation of their condition.

 Brent Bode, MPT, OCS,CFMT